Emergence and Localisation of Semantic Role Circuits in LLMs: Full Results

 \paragraph{Type 3: Balanced hybrid architectures.} \textsc{Instrument} and \textsc{Location} exhibit moderate complexity (20 nodes, 4 heads each) with balanced MLP-attention integration. \textsc{Instrument} follows a hierarchical pattern: a3.h7 for early cue detection (likely detecting instrumental markers), a6.h0 for mid-layer extraction, and late-stage integration at a12.h2 and a14.h5.
 The circuit exhibits a clear bottleneck at m6, with multiple pathways converging to m12 and m14.
 Notably, \textsc{Instrument} lacks value composition at convergence, relying instead on positional routing through residual connections. \textsc{Location} shows a more distributed architecture with attention heads spread across early (a1.h0), mid-late (a12.h2, a13.h4), and final (a14.h5) layers.
 The circuit maintains sparse MLP connectivity (m1, m13, m14) with attention providing targeted integration at multiple depths.
 Like \textsc{Instrument}, \textsc{Location} lacks value composition edges, suggesting both roles have do not rely as much as others on active feature extraction mechanisms in favour of simpler, more efficient routing strategies by convergence.

-\paragraph{Type 4: Complex late-stage integration with distributed refinement.} \textsc{Beneficiary} has the most elaborate architecture at convergence (22 nodes, 6 heads), maintaining rich late-stage connectivity with dual final-layer heads.
+\paragraph{Type 4: Complex late-stage integration with distributed refinement.} \textsc{Beneficiary} and \textsc{Time} exhibit the most elaborate architectures at convergence (22 nodes each, 6--7 attention heads), maintaining rich late-stage connectivity with distributed processing across multiple layers.
 The circuit recruits a1.h0 for early processing, a6.h0 for mid-layer extraction, and four late-stage heads: a12.h2 for primary integration, a14.h5+V for feature extraction, and two heads (a15.h0, a15.h5) for final disambiguation.
 This architecture suggests \textsc{Beneficiary} requires parallel processing pathways to resolve persistent ambiguities, and probably the model maintains alternative hypotheses until the last computation step.
-The circuit's relative complexity (22 nodes vs. 16--20 for other roles) and late-stage density indicate that beneficiary marking, despite being syntactically constrained (e.g., ``for $\dots$''), requires more elaborate compositional reasoning than other participant roles, likely to distinguish benefactive readings from alternative interpretations.
+The circuit's relative complexity (22 nodes vs. 16--20 for other roles) and late-stage density indicate that beneficiary marking, despite being syntactically constrained (e.g., ``for $\dots$''), requires more elaborate compositional reasoning than other participant roles, likely to distinguish benefactive readings from alternative interpretations. \textsc{Time} (22 nodes, 7 heads) exhibits similarly complex multi-stage processing with attention distributed across early (a3.h7), mid-layer (a6.h0, a9.h2, a10.h1), and late integration (a12.h2, a14.h5+V, a15).
+The circuit shows convergent information flow through mid-layer MLPs (m6, m9, m10) to late-stage integration nodes (m12, m14), with value composition at a14.h5 enabling feature extraction for temporal disambiguation.
+This architectural complexity is surprising given that temporal expressions often involve closed-class markers (``during the'', ``at the''), but likely reflects the need to distinguish temporal from locative interpretations of ambiguous scaffolds (``at the'') and to resolve context-dependent temporal reference.